Digital & Green Transformation at the core of new partnershipOct 18, 2021,

 In addition to Building Information Modelling (BIM) standards, the use of GS1 global standards for product and location identification, combined with standardised product data templates and the right asset information management strategy, can yield massive cost savings for all parties, while simultaneously helping businesses to meet key sustainability and regulatory requirements.

 The first objective of the work group is to create a working demonstration model connecting real world materials and assets and their digital twins using standardised data templates and common data environment.
 Taking the example of a window, the pilot will track the window and all its attributes, from the point of specification and design, through the manufacturing process and on to its installation.
 The pilot solution will demonstrate how the full lifespan of the window, through maintenance, repair and ultimate reuse and recycling, can be digitally recorded, tracked and reviewed.
-The demonstrator app, created by IFS with input on standards and data templates from Cobuilder and GS1, will enable each party along the supply chain to access all the relevant information about any construction product, enabling the efficient management of resources and assets throughout their lifecycle.
+The demonstrator app, created by Fexillon with input on standards and data templates from Cobuilder and GS1, will enable each party along the supply chain to access all the relevant information about any construction product, enabling the efficient management of resources and assets throughout their lifecycle.

 For further information please contact us or visit the Partner websites: